-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Venereal Diseases in Humans-1”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Venereal Diseases in Humans-1”.

 1. Treponema pallidum is responsible for causing which of the following STD’s?